jasquier/the-platform/README.md

 Additionally, do not put components directly in `src/Root.tsx` as that file is excluded from coverage and not tested.

+### Debugging Tests

+Run the command `npm start` and select `test:breakpoint`.
+Then open the inspect page in your browser, e.g. `chrome://inspect` in chrome.
+Feel free to add `debugger;` statements in your tests while developing.

 ### Git Hooks

 This project uses [husky](https://typicode.github.io/husky) to manage git hooks.